How to Make a Candy Corn Clay Pot

 - candy corn

-Keep paper towels and a basin of water handy to clean brush.
+Keep paper towels and a basin of water handy to clean your brush.
 When painting, place dabs of each paint color onto palette or foam plate as needed.
 Let paint dry after each application.

 Add an additional coat of white paint to the pot's bottom section only.
 Paint the pot's outer top section and inside of rim yellow.

-Position edge of bottom rubber band along the white painted edge and position edge of top rubber band along yellow painted edge to use as guides.
+Position edge of the bottom rubber band along the white painted edge and position edge of the top rubber band along yellow painted edge to use as guides.
 Paint center section of pot orange.
 Let dry.

 Remove rubber bands the same as before.
 Line pot with plastic wrap.
 Fill with candy and cookies.